c-zv/shopping-list-webapp/README.md

 - **assets** folder - logos, images, etc.
 - **components** folder - contains react components.
 - **routes** folder - defines and handles the routing logic.
 Is organized by pages/views in the application.
-- **state** folder - defines state related logic (actions, reducers, etc.).
+- **state** folder - defines state related logic (actions, reducers, sagas, etc.).
 Is organized by resource type (ex: products, shopping lists, etc.).

 ### Components folder (**/src/components**)
 Each component is defined in a separate folder which is named as the corresponding component (capitalized).